Pratyaksh524/macmodular/README.md

 - **Responsive UI**: Optimized layout and sizing for better user experience

 ### Signal Quality Improvements
+### Dashboard Recent Reports & Report Management
+- Added "Recent Reports" panel with scrollbar and app-themed styling
+- Reports are saved both to the selected path and to `reports/`
+- `reports/index.json` maintains metadata for the last 10 reports for quick access
+- One-click Open action from the dashboard

 - **Smooth Waveforms**: Medical-grade signal processing for clean, professional appearance
 - **Stable Baseline**: Reduced drift and improved signal stability
 - **Sharp R-peaks**: Enhanced peak detection for accurate heart rate calculation